Varsett/Quas/README.md

     J > A > d = Enable installation with downgrade option
     J > A > v = Enable installation details display
     J > A > l = Enable installation log file recording
+	J-E-dd  = Disable apps in the batch mode
+    J-E-gg  = Stop apps in the batch mode
     449 = headset partition table and their size in bytes and gigabytes
     103 = headset partition table and their size in bytes and gigabytes
     77 = Connect to the headset via a random port (similar to F-G-D options)